Mus'ab ibn al-Zubayr: Defeat of Mukhtar

 Previously a Zubayrid ally in the Hejaz (western Arabia), Mukhtar abandoned Ibn al-Zubayr after Yazid's death and returned to his hometown of Kufa.
 He captured it from the Zubayrids with his Arab and mawali (non-Arab, Muslim freedmen) supporters.
 Soon after, he crushed a rebellion by Arab tribal nobles resentful of the mawali, resulting in an exodus of some ten thousand Kufans to Basra.
 Persuaded by the refugees to take immediate action against Mukhtar, Mus'ab discontinued his campaign against the Kharijites and marched on Kufa.
 In a pre-emptive attack, Mukhtar sent his army to Basra, but it was defeated at the Battle of Madhar, just north of Basra.
 Mus'ab pursued and annihilated the retreating Kufans in the Battle of Harura, a few miles from Kufa.
 Mukhtar and his remaining supporters took refuge in the palace of Kufa and were besieged by Mus'ab.
 Four months later, in April 687, Mukhtar was killed in an attempted sortie.

-Between 6,000–8,000 of Mukhtar's supporters surrendered, but Mus'ab gave way to pressure from the vengeful tribal nobles and executed all of them.
+Between 6,000 and 8,000 of Mukhtar's supporters surrendered, but Mus'ab gave way to pressure from the vengeful tribal nobles and executed all of them.
 According to the orientalist Henri Lammens, Mus'ab "executed a considerable number of his [Mukhtar's] supporters".
 In the account of the historian Abu Mikhnaf (d.
-774), Abd Allah ibn Umar ibn al-Khattab accused Mus'ab of massacring 7,000 Kufans, while the account of al-Waqidi (d.
+774), Abd Allah ibn Umar accused Mus'ab of massacring 7,000 Kufans, while the account of al-Waqidi (d.
 823) held that among Mukhtar's partisans who surrendered, Mus'ab executed 700 Arabs and all of the Persians, and afterward massacred 6,000 Kufan sympathizers.
 The executions led to resentment among Kufa's inhabitants, who considered the numerous killings an act of savagery.
 In the words of Lammens, the slaughter earned Mus'ab "as many enemies as his victims had relatives".

 With the defeat of Mukhtar, all of Iraq came under Mus'ab's control.
 He appointed Muhallab as governor of Mosul and its dependencies to repel potential Umayyad advances on Iraq from Syria.
 Abd Allah ibn al-Zubayr soon deposed Mus'ab after receiving complaints from the province, and sent his son Hamza as his replacement.
-The latter proved incompetent and Mus'ab was reinstated.
+The latter proved to be incompetent and Mus'ab was reinstated in his position.